 Local Land Charges

-Please submit the official forms such as the LLC1 and CON29, together with a good quality plan with the boundaries of the property clearly marked.
+Please submit the completed form with a good quality plan with the boundaries of the property clearly marked.

 CON29 Component Data